jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/the-energy-bus-book/the-energy-bus-book-summary-synopsis.md

 # Excerpt

 **The Energy Bus Book Summary | Synopsis**  provides a brief introduction and summary of the ten rules and chapters.
-The Energy Bus is a book written by Jon Gordon providing ten rules to embrace positivity, improve and better our lives.
+The Energy Bus is a book written by Jon Gordon providing ten rules to embrace positive, improve and better our lives.
 Gordon presents ten rules through thirty-four chapters describing the power of positivity thoughts and energy.

 ---
 <br/>